 Solo or paired participants are sent on a journey of rediscovery around the familiar surroundings of the Supermarket.
 Initially growing out of Silvia’s instruction-based work with rotozaza, the piece explores the subtle ways in which the layout and design of these standardised ‘non-places’ induce the shopper to abandon their list and act on impulse.
 Since the audio track is the piece of work, all I can show is this short documentary in French!
 For more information on this much toured piece go to WONDERMART.

-The piece was made in 2008 with students from the TAVA course, and originally appeared in episodes at 'The Flophouse' cabaret.
-It was then stitched together and shown in its entirety at The Basement (Brighton), and then at Shunt Lounge (London).
+I wrote and directed this piece in 2008, which was performed by students from the TAVA course, and originally appeared in episodes at 'The Flophouse' cabaret.
+The pieces we then stitched together and shown as a full length show at The Basement (Brighton), and Shunt Lounge (London).

 Puppetry, live action and video projection combine in this absurdist tale told in a pseudo-Elizabethan argot.
 Parallel worlds collide when a young bear banished from his tribe meets a woodcutter trapped in a computer game.
 Both believe the other to exist only in their dreams, an unwanted distraction from their personal perils: the dreaded virus from the East, and the march of the massive frog army.
 And yet each holds the key to the other's predicament.